dynamsoft-docs/web-twain-docs/info/api/Dynamsoft_WebTwainEnv.md

 ## OnWebTwainError

-A built-in callback triggered when an error is detected when loading the Web TWAIN environment
+A built-in callback triggered when an error is detected when loading the Web TWAIN environment.

 **Syntax**